WaterHashira/test_your_gk/README.md

 # test_your_gk

-A new Flutter application.
+test_your_gk is a simple quiz app made with Flutter, which asks you certain specific questions to test your gk and then ultimately give you a score according to how many questions you answered correctely

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)